cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Self-funding: The project has been self-funded over a few years with a sum closing to ~3200 ETH summed up with the winter round (not including 2020)
 - Public winter round for friends: Was a semi-public seed donator round.
 Information [is here](https://github.com/cybercongress/congress/blob/26a33ce5ed92204f67c79dd8036690019bcf3f89/friends/winter.md).
 Sumed up with self-funding, the total donated sum was ~3200 ETH (not including 2020)
 - Takeoff round: The takeoff donation round is a round where up to 200k ATOM is donated to the cyber~Congress DAO.
 This sum is used by the DAO to support its initial ideas and the protocol via reaching [a sustainable flow of income](https://github.com/cybercongress/congress/issues/302)
-- Auction round: Is broken into 2 parts, a 21 day round and equal rounds for 479 days.
-During the first 21 days, ETH and ATOM are donated to the cyber~Congress DAO via the use of the auction.
-For the larger period of the auction.
-I.E. 479 days, ETH is donated to the cyber ~Foundation DAO, which is a community governed DAO, via auction proceeds in exchange for THC (governance tokens).
-During the second part of the auction, THC tokens can be vested and locked to later, receive CYB tokens on 1-1 basis for each locked THC token for the period of the auction
+- Auction round: Lasts for 888 days.
+ETH is donated to the cyber\~Foundation DAO, which is a community governed DAO, via auction proceeds in exchange for THC (governance tokens).
+During the auction, THC tokens can be vested and locked to receive CYB tokens on 1-1 basis for each locked THC token for the period of the auction

 In the end, there will be 2 separate entities (both are Aragon DAOs).
 The main governing entity: cyber\~Foundation in charge of the ETH donated during the auction.
 And cyber\~Congress, the launching DAO that will carry on working on the protocol, in accordance to the governance proposals and will remain as one of the entities that commits to the protocol over its remaining lifetime.